 • The Gamecocks defeated No. 8 Tennessee in the final game of the 2023 season, marking the sixth season in a row where South Carolina defeated a ranked opponent.
 That extends the longest streak since joining the SEC in 1991.
 Tennessee is the third top-10-ranked team beaten during the streak, joining No. 5 Kentucky in 2021 and No. 4 Florida in 2020.

 • Middle blocker Oby Anadi finished her junior season with a team-high 129 total blocks, the fourth-most in a season for the rally-scoring era.
 Her 15 total blocks against Cincinnati on Sept.
 8 broke Mikayla Robinson’s single-game record of 14 for most in a match during the rally-scoring era (since 2001).
-Only three other women in the program’s 50 season have finished a match with more total blocks.
-Thanks to her efforts, the team finished the match with 21 total blocks, the most in a match of any length since Oct.
+Only three other women in the program’s 50 seasons have finished a match with more total blocks.
+Thanks to her efforts, the team finished the Cincinnati match with 21 total blocks, the most in a game of any length since Oct.
 8, 2004.

-• The Gamecocks end the 2023 season with a total attendance of 23,114 over 14 home games, a new program record.
+• The Gamecocks ended the 2023 season with a total attendance of 23,114 over 14 home games, a single-season program record.
 A crowd of 3,293 fans weathered a tropical storm on Aug.
 30 against Clemson, the total is the second-highest for a home game in program history, just behind the record of 3,458 (also against Clemson, 8/25/2018).
 That came after an opening-weekend total of 5,340 fans for the two-game series against Towson.
 The team saw three of the top five most well-attended matches in program history happen in the span of six days.
-The team has more games with 2,000 or more fans this season (5) than in the previous 49 seasons of volleyball at South Carolina combined (3) and six of the top-10 most-attended matches in program history came in the team’s first eight home games of 2023.

 • Senior middle blocker Ellie Ruprich earned the nod as SEC Defensive Player of the Week on Sept.
 4, the team’s first honor of the season and the fourth weekly award of Ruprich’s career (2x Freshman of the Week, 2x Defensive).
 Ruprich finished with 25 total blocks in wins over Clemson, Miami and Troy, almost matching the combined total of the three opposing teams over the course of the week.

 • With a team-high 15 kills against No. 13 Kentucky on Nov.
 3, senior Riley Whitesides surpassed 1,000 career kills.
 She is just the seventh woman since 2001 to reach 1,000, and only 16 other Gamecocks in the 50-season history of the program have reached the milestone.
-On Sept.
-24, Whitesides also reached 1,000 career points in the team’s match at Missouri, making her the fourth Gamecock in the last decade and ninth overall since 2001 to reach that milestone.

 • Senior Ellie Ruprich became just the eighth woman in program history to reach 400 career blocks thanks to a five-block night against No. 10 Arkansas on Oct.
 27. She is just the third woman in the modern scoring era (since 2001) to reach 400 career blocks, joining Darian Dozier (2012-15) and Mikayla Robinson (2017-21).
 All five of Ruprich’s blocks were solo stuffs, the most by a Gamecock in a four-set match since Stephanie Pflughaupt against Rice 37 years ago (10/18/1986).
 The Beverly Hills, Michigan native is still in the hunt of some rarely contested records.
 In the rally scoring record book, Ruprich surpassed Mikayla Robinson’s solo block record (now with 96) in the match against LSU on Nov.
 12. In the all-time record book, she passed current South Carolina hall of famer Heather Larkin for sixth in program history for total blocks on Nov.
 17, now with 424, and is three away from moving past Darian Dozier (2012-15) for fifth place.